McDonald's Monopoly: Fraud

 Jacobson's associates and those of his collaborators won almost all of the top prizes, including cash and cars, between 1995 and 2000, including McDonald's giveaways outside of the Monopoly promotion.
 The associates netted over $24 million.
 While the fraud appeared to have been perpetrated by only one key employee of the promotion company, and not by the company's management, eight people were originally arrested, soon growing to 21 indicted people, including members of the Colombo crime family.
 By the end of the criminal prosecutions, 53 people were indicted, of whom 48 pled guilty: 46 in pretrial plea agreements and two who changed their pleas from not guilty to guilty during their trials.

 McDonald's severed its relationship with Simon Marketing and each company filed lawsuits against the other for breach of contract that were eventually settled out of court.
 The case brought forth by McDonald's was dismissed but Simon received $16.6 million.
 Four of the putative winners convicted of fraud had their convictions reversed on appeal on grounds of a constitutional violation, as they did not know Jacobson and thus did not know that the winning game pieces were necessarily stolen.

 Jacobson pleaded guilty to three counts of mail fraud in federal court in Jacksonville, Florida, and served three years in federal prison.
 The trial began on September 10, 2001, but was overshadowed in the media by the September 11 attacks that occurred the next day.

 In August 2018, 20th Century Fox announced plans for a film based on the Jacobson fraud, with Ben Affleck attached as director, Paul Wernick and Rhett Reese as writers and Matt Damon in an acting role.
-While there have been no further updates on the plans for the film, the controversy is depicted in the 2020 HBO docuseries McMillions.
+Separately, HBO produced the docuseries McMillions, which premiered in 2020.